-After all safari’s, you’ll take a tour of the smaller animals on sites such as the lemurs, the giant tortoise, or the coatis.
+After all the safaris, you’ll tour the smaller animals on sites such as the lemurs, the giant tortoise, or the coatis.
 From here, it’s off to meet the camels.

 Host an Event at Safari Wilderness

 Safari Wilderness is perfect for any occasion, from weddings, birthdays, showers, and business events.
 The venues can host any event you can imagine.
-Not only is there ample space to accommodate any group, but there are also a couple of sites to choose from, and all have stunning views!
+There is ample space to accommodate any group, but there are also a couple of sites to choose from, and all have stunning views!

 The Safari Lodge

 An elegant 13,000 square foot Safari Lodge.
-The lodge has a soaring 26′ ceiling, large picture windows, and looks over herds of African antelope, including scimitar-horned oryx, a species extinct in the wild.
+The lodge has a soaring 226’ceiling, large picture windows, and looks over herds of African antelope, including scimitar-horned oryx, a species extinct in the wild.
 The lodge is heated and air-conditioned, with a verandah surrounding the lodge and a large open, covered area.
 Don’t be fooled by this photograph.
 The lodge is not dressed here as no events are in progress.
 Pay attention to the dramatic size of the rustic charm, and imagine the potential.

 Whenever I see a well-done barn or lodge, I immediately think of weddings.
 Even if you are a city sleeker, there is something eternality romantic about barns and lodges alike.

 For a more dramatic setting, ask about the elevated Treehouse, which provides a 360-degree treetop panoramic view of the wildlife.
 The Treehouse overlooks a gorgeous lake and landscape with roaming herds.
-Located in the center of the reserve and enclosed gardens.
+It is located in the center of the reserve and enclosed gardens.

 The Verandah is located on the north end of the Safari Lodge.
-A 1,500 square foot, covered, open-sided facility with concrete floors and is equipped with picnic tables.
+A 1,500 square foot, covered, open-sided facility with concrete floors and its equipped with picnic tables.
 The Verandah has a direct view of the African veldt, and antelope/lemur island, along with a vast walkthrough aviary and lemur habitat.